Nvidia Announces Mercedes-Benz CLA as the First Vehicle with DRIVE AV Autonomous Driving Technology

 NVIDIA DRIVE AV’s Dual-Stack Architecture for Safety

-As part of NVIDIA DRIVE AV's dual-stack architecture, the Alpamayo model is the AI-driven stack responsible for core driving tasks.
+Within NVIDIA DRIVE AV's dual-stack architecture, the Alpamayo model constitutes the AI-driven stack responsible for core driving tasks.
 It handles routine driving decisions and intelligent responses to complex scenarios.

-The parallel safety stack, built on the NVIDIA Halos safety system, operates through preset physical rules and safety thresholds, such as automatic warnings when the vehicle exceeds speed limits or forced deceleration when the distance to the car ahead is too close.
-This forms a basic safety baseline.
+The parallel safety stack, built on the NVIDIA Halos safety system, operates via preset physical rules and safety thresholds—such as issuing automatic warnings upon speed limit violations or enforcing deceleration if the following distance becomes unsafe.
+This establishes a fundamental safety baseline.

 In the event of anomalies in the AI-driven stack, the traditional safety stack can immediately take over core safety functions to prevent system failure.
-This architecture is similar to the dual-engine design in airplanes, ensuring that the failure of a single system does not lead to a complete malfunction.
+This architecture is analogous to the dual-engine design in aircraft, ensuring that a single system failure does not lead to a complete loss of function.

 The integrated Orin system-on-chip is a critical computing node, capable of performing 254 trillion calculations per second.
-It can simultaneously process real-time data from 30 sensors (10 cameras, 5 radars, and 12 ultrasonic sensors), distinguishing between static obstacles and dynamic risk targets, and handling complex scenarios like harsh weather conditions.
+It can simultaneously process real-time data from the 30 sensors (10 cameras, 5 radars, 12 ultrasonic sensors), distinguishing between static obstacles and dynamic hazards, and handling complex scenarios such as harsh weather conditions.

 PCauto’s Review

 Before NVIDIA DRIVE AV, most autonomous driving systems, apart from Tesla’s FSD, relied on predefined rules and fixed response patterns—essentially acting according to a script.
-When faced with unknown complex situations, these systems lacked flexibility.
-For example, when an unexpected incident occurs, such as an animal suddenly crossing the road or a vehicle ahead making an illegal lane change, the system often fails and may even disengage completely.
+When confronted with unknown complex situations, these systems lacked flexibility.
+For example, in unexpected incidents such as an animal darting across the road or a vehicle ahead making an illegal lane change, the system often fails and may disengage entirely.

 However, NVIDIA DRIVE AV is different.
 Thanks to the reasoning capabilities of the Alpamayo model combined with the safety assurance of the dual-stack architecture, it breaks the limitations of being program-driven.
 It does not rely on preset rules.
-Instead, it "thinks" like a human—first understanding the current road situation and then determining why to drive in a particular way.
+Instead, it "thinks" more like a human driver—first comprehending the current road situation and then determining the appropriate course of action.
 Even in the face of unfamiliar and complex situations, it can adapt and make flexible judgments.

 If any infringement occurs, please contact us for deletion